How to Start a Mobile Food Cart Business

-Before you can open a mobile food business you need to choose a location (or locations).
+Before you can open a mobile food business in Florida you need to choose a location (or locations).
 The best locations are usually in high traffic areas such as near office buildings or schools, farmer’s markets, festivals, busy intersections, and parks (to name a few).

 Begin by choosing several possible locations.
 Then find out if they are on public or private property (you can call the local Chamber of Commerce for this information).
 Locations on public property may require you to carry additional permits.
 Locations on private property may require a rental agreement with the land owner.